Ophiocordyceps sphecocephala

 Ophiocordyceps sphecocephala is a species of insect-pathogenic fungus, meaning it grows within insects, particularly wasps of the genera Polistes, Tachytes, and Vespa.
 It has been reported across the Americas and China.

 Physically, its stromata can be 2–10 cm long and form an egg-shaped head.
-It is cream or yellow in color.
+It is typically cream or yellow in color.

-The fungus has possible implications in medicine; it may have anti-asthmatic or anti-cancer properties.
+The fungus may also have potential medical implications, including possible anti-asthmatic or anti-cancer properties.

-After the fungus takes over the insect, the insect would go to the highest place and the fungus would sprout out of the body.
+After the fungus takes control of the insect, the host typically moves to an elevated location, where the fungus eventually sprouts from the body.

-There have been studies that show that a higher mycelial yield of Ophiocordyceps sphecocephala was found in mediums containing organic nitrogen while those not containing organic nitrogen produced lower yield of mycelium.
-This shows that the presence of organic nitrogen is essential for the growth of Ophiocordyceps sphecocephala.
+Studies have shown that a higher mycelial yield of Ophiocordyceps sphecocephala is produced in media containing organic nitrogen, while media lacking organic nitrogen result in lower mycelial growth.
+This indicates that the presence of organic nitrogen is essential for the growth of Ophiocordyceps sphecocephala.